6 min read

 5. Incentivize a second purchase

 Discounts, promos and coupons can be effective if used correctly.
 For first-time buyers, these incentives are a useful way of bringing them back for a second purchase.
-You can also leverage AI to identify customers who haven’t purchased in a while but likely to return with incentives, and then re-engage with relevant offers to drive repeat purchases.
+You can also leverage AI to identify customers who haven’t purchased in a while but are likely to return with incentives, and then re-engage with relevant offers to drive repeat purchases.

 However, offering such perks too often could diminish revenue and create a negative impact on brand perception.
 So, make sure you have a solid promotional marketing strategy in place before blasting coupons out.